tucker-tyler/Randomizer-Android/README.md

 # Randomizer-Android
-An Android version of the Randomizer app I previously made
+An Android version of the <a href="https://github.com/tucker-tyler/Randomizer">Randomizer</a> Java console app I previously made.